kapicorp/kapitan/README.md

 Classifying almost anything will help you avoid repetition (DRY) and will force you to organise parameters hierarchically.

-For example, the snipppet below, taken from the example elasticsearch class, declares what parameters are needed for the elasticsearch component:
+For example, the snippet below, taken from the example `elasticsearch` class, declares what parameters are needed for the elasticsearch component:

 ```